Nagaarjun/AirPollution/Readme.md

 For login users, you can check the mocks for the existing users.
 It contains both email and password.
 Use EmailId and password while logging in.

-## Backend

-Navigate to backend folder and type "npm run start".
-For more information on command you can refer package.json --> scripts.

-Backend run on port 3000.
-All the services are hosted on "http://localhost:3000"